mcmagi/kq5cd-text-patch/README.md

 ## Installation ##

-Unpack the zip file into your game directory and run the game.
-The file `0.SCR` will be overwritten, so you may want to back it up first.
+* Unpack the zip file into your game directory.
+  * The file `0.SCR` will be overwritten, so you may want to back it up first.
+* Launch the game in either DOS or ScummVM.

-It works with both DOS and ScummVM.
-However, existing saved games will not be backward compatible.
+Note that existing saved games will not be backward compatible.

 ## Screenshots ##